EricLee8/CS489-ReinforcementLearning-Project/README.md

 `$ python test.py --env_name BreakoutNoFrameskip-v4 --num_episode 10`

 Note that when num_episode=1, we will do rendering during test.
-Make sure you have graphical interface to run this.
+Make sure you have a graphical interface to run this.

 ## Methods